 He grunted and turned back to his coffee.

 I sat down, cross-legged on his rug, and waited.
 Already the heat of the sun in the exposed plains of the desert sands was bearing down like a heavy blanket, pressing on my shoulders.
-It kneaded into the crook of my neck and the sweat fell forward from my shoulders down across my breasts.
+Sweat gathered beneath my robes and ran down my back.

 I took the pendant flask with Enki’s amulet, and handed it over to Dumuzid slowly, letting it rest in my palm so that the crystalline container and the blue water within gleamed in the noontime sun.